Home / Services / San Francisco, California

 Resource Library

 The intent behind the ordinance is straightforward.
 San Francisco produces an enormous amount of single-use plastic during festivals, races, and street fairs, and much of it never makes it into a recycling stream.
 By pushing organizers away from packaged water and toward refillable options, the city cuts the waste at the source instead of trying to clean it up afterward.
-For an event producer, that means the question is no longer whether to comply, but how to hydrate hundreds or thousands of people without handing out bottles.
+For an event producer, that means the question is no longer whether to comply, but how to supply water to hundreds or thousands of people without handing out bottles.

 This is where refill infrastructure becomes the answer.
 The ordinance is satisfied when attendees can fill their own reusable containers from a permanent or temporary water source.
 A refillable bottle-fill water station is compliant because nothing packaged is being sold or given away.
 People bring or buy a reusable bottle, walk up, and fill it with cold, filtered water.
 The station does the work that a truckload of plastic used to do, without triggering the part of the code that bans the plastic.